-Couchsachraga (pronounced “Kook-sa-cra-ga” and affectionately called “Couchie” by locals) is the lowest of the 46ers (and not actually above 4,000 feet), but don’t let that fool you – it is a trailless peak that is in a remote location, making it challenging despite its low elevation.
-If you’re looking for a longer trip, many hike Couchie in the same trip as Santanoni and Panther, although it also do-able on its own.
-Keep in mind that there’s no view from the top – this combined with its remote location make it one of the less popular of the 46.
+Couchsachraga (pronounced “Kook-sa-cra-ga” and affectionately called “Couchy” by locals) is the lowest of the 46ers (and not actually above 4,000 feet), but don’t let that fool you – it is a trailless peak that is in a remote location, making it challenging despite its low elevation.
+If you’re looking for a longer trip, many hike Couchy in the same trip as Santanoni and Panther, although it also do-able on its own.
+Keep in mind that there’s no view from the top – this combined with its remote location make it one of the less popular of the Adirondack 46.

 Distance: ~17 miles (if including Santanoni and Panther)